How to Deploy from a Container Image

 You can change the tag of the container image to use as the source of an existing deployment:

-- Visit the Apps page, click your app, and navigate to the Components tab.
+- Visit the Apps page, click your app, and navigate to the Settings tab.

 - Click the icon for the component that you created using a container from your registry.